JacobG03/make-a-comment-on/README.md

-A webiste with the purpose of easy & anonymous commenting on YouTube videos with blocked commenting (other videos too though).
+A website with the purpose of easy & anonymous commenting on YouTube videos with blocked commenting (other videos too though).